Balm Bench

 Overview

-Sweet orange is mostly a scent call.
+Sweet orange is mostly there for scent.
 It brings a bright peel opening that can make a dense balm or beard oil smell cleaner, brighter, and easier to wear day to day.

 In a finished product, it lifts resin, smoke, leather, woods, and heavier base notes with a quick burst of fresh peel.
 Use it when the scent profile feels too dark or flat in the jar, but remember that citrus top notes move fast and fade earlier than the deeper notes beneath them.